namberino/adamo/README.md

 # Adamo

-A mobile robot, made with ROS and Gazebo
+A mobile robot, made with ROS and Gazebo.
+Still a work in progress